Barry8197/EPA_PublicData/README.md

 ```sh
 python Automated_Update.py
 ```
-This will automatically update the database at 10am on the first day of every month You're done!!
+This will automatically update the database at 10am on the first day of every month.
+You're done!!

 ## Setting Up For windows